spiderr/xymon-checks/README.md

 ## rhn
 Monitor configuration managment differences with RedHat Satellite 5.x and Spacewalk 2.*

-You must have rhn_check installed and working.
+You must have "rhncfg-client verify" installed and working.